kakilian/Young-Women-on-Menstruation/README.md

 ### Answer Page
 ![Answer](assets/image/testing-for-project/page-answer.png)

 A confirmation page informs users that their questions will be answered.
-- Response page appears after submitting the contact form.
-- It contains the thank you message and the promise - to get back intouch with the user.
+The response page appears after submitting the contact form.
+It contains a thank you message and the promise to get back in touch with the user.

 ---

 ### Footer

-- The footer section includes links to relevant social media sites for this page.
+The footer section includes links to relevant social media sites for this page.
 The links will open in a new tab, allowing the user easy access to both pages at once.
-- The footer is valuable to the user as it encourages them to get connected via social media.
+The footer encourages the user to get connected via social media.

 ---

 ### Colors and Meanings
 ![Pink Color](assets/image/testing-for-project/color-pink.jpg)